'Evacuate now:' Wildfires grow in Oregon as 500K flee

 ‘Evacuate now:’ Wildfires grow in Oregon as 500K flee

 PHOENIX, Ore.
-(AP) — Deadly wildfires in heavily populated northwest Oregon were growing, with hundreds of thousands of people told to flee encroaching flames while residents to the south tearfully assessed their losses.
+(AP) — Deadly wildfires in heavily populated northwest Oregon are growing and hundreds of thousands of people have been told to flee encroaching flames.
+Other residents to the south whose homes were destroyed are tearfully assessed their losses.
 The Oregon Office of Emergency Management reported that by Thursday evening, the number of people evacuated statewide because of fires had climbed to an estimated 500,000.
-That’s over 10% of the 4.2 million residents of the state.
-One fire approached Molalla, triggering a mandatory evacuation order for the community of about 9,000 people located 30 miles (48 kilometers) south of Portland.
+That’s more than 10% of the state’s 4.2 million residents.
+One fire approached Molalla, triggering a mandatory evacuation order for the community of about 9,000 people located 30 miles south of Portland.
 A police car rolled through the streets with a loudspeaker blaring “evacuate now.”